About storage pools, volumes and buckets

 This content type is used for virtual machines and virtual machine images.
 You can create a custom storage volume of type block by using the --type=block flag.

 Custom storage volumes of content type block can only be attached to virtual machines.
-They should not be shared between instances, because simultaneous access can lead to data corruption.
+By default, they can only be attached to one instance at a time, because simultaneous access can lead to data corruption.
+Sharing a custom storage volumes of content type block is made possible through the usage of the security.shared configuration key.

 iso